0cjs/sedoc/8bit/nec/basic.md

 BASIC Extensions
 ----------------

+[[techknow80] p.243] The original PC-8001 ROM BASIC (from at least v1.01)
+has keywords/tokens for many Disk BASIC commands and functions (`FILES`, `EOF()`, …) and changed versions of existing functions (`OPEN`, …) that are dispatched through a table of `JP` instructions in RAM starting at $F0E1. .
-`CMD` was introduced from the start (PC-8001 ROM BASIC v1.01) to support extensions for Disk BASIC.
-In PC-8001 ROM BASIC (later known as N₈₀-BASIC) it called a hook in RAM (at $F0FC) initialised to `C3 75 18  JMP $1875`, which is a routine that prints a "Disk BASIC Feature" error.
+The ROM BASIC initialises all these to `C3 75 18`/`JP $1875` which which is a routine that prints a "Disk BASIC Feature" error.
-[[techknow80] p.178]

-It's not clear that PC-8001 Disk BASIC itself ever used this mechanism.
-We need a PC-8001 Disk BASIC reference manual to confirm what it does, but the [PC-8001mkII N₈₀-BASIC Reference Manual][basic-80mkII], released four years later in 1983, lists some commands as using a `CMD` prefix:
+`CMD` was incuded with these as a prefix for unanticipated commands.
+We need a PC-8001 Disk BASIC reference manual to determine what it was used for there, but the [PC-8001mkII N₈₀-BASIC Reference Manual][basic-80mkII] (released four years later in 1983) lists the following as using the `CMD` prefix:

-    BLOAD   COLOR   INIT    PRESET  VIEW
+    BLOAD   CLS     COPY    LINE    PRESET  SCREEN
-    BSAVE   COLOR@  LINE    PSET
+    BSAVE   COLOR   GET@    PAINT   PSET    VIEW
-    CIRCLE  COPY    PAINT   PUT@
+    CIRCLE  COLOR@  INIT    POINT   PUT@
-    CLS     GET@    POINT   SCREEN

-There are, however, commands that exist only in Disk BASIC (`FILES`, `KILL`, etc.) that do not use the prefix.

 ### Using the CMD Hook